aeki-admin/polyder-io/readme.md

 }
 ```

-You can write HTML code to the text and common markup is provided:
+You can write HTML code to the text and, common markup is provided:
 ```html
 <uppercase>[SOME_TEXT]</uppercase>
 <highlight>[SOME_TEXT]</highlight>